andrewpblee/checkout-dot-com/README.md

 `raw_pageviews`

 - This table is basically replicating the `pageviews_extract` table as defined in the task.
-In reality this table most likely would not be needed, as it is just a duplicate with the date added.
+In reality this table most likely would not be needed, as it is just a duplicate.
 (I've kept the table in for a sake of completeness)
 - This table incrementally refreshes hourly and pulls in the user id, url and datetime of the pageviews from the previous hour.

 `pageviews_agg`